 Step 1 - Drain the Water From the Toilet Tank

 Shut off the water flow to the tank at the water shutoff valve, and flush the toilet to empty it completely.
 With the adjustable wrench, pull the water supply line clear of the toilet tank.
-Absorb any overflow by laying with towels and sponges behind the toilet bowl.
+Absorb any overflow with towels and sponges behind the toilet bowl.